XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

     }
 end
 ```
-Now run the transformation again and pass it the custom plugin.

-Now look at the result and see if this results in a build that succeeds.
+Run the transformation again and pass it the custom plugin.
+Look at the result and see if this results in a build that succeeds.